 This Day in History: Benedict Arnold’s first attempt at Quebec

 On this day in 1775, Benedict Arnold launches his first attack on the city of Quebec.
-It didn’t go very well.
+It was the culmination of a long, daring trek across the Maine wilderness.
+That trek had been an ordeal, and not everyone survived.

 Arnold, of course, was still determined to attack Quebec.
 But he would need to get across the St. Lawrence River first.